 The repurchase would be permitted to the extent of credit balance in the Unitholder's account.
 The repurchase request can be made by specifying the rupee amount or the number of Units to be repurchased.
 Repurchase requests can be made for a minimum amount of Rs.
-500/- (Rupees Five Hundred Only) and in multiples of Re.
-1/- (Rupee One Only) or 50 units or account balance whichever is lower thereafter.
+500/- (Rupees Five Hundred only) and in multiples of Re.
+1/- (Rupee One Only) or 50 units and in multiples of 1 unit thereafter or account balance whichever is lower in case of all the Schemes of the Fund.
 Where a request for a repurchase is for both amount and number of Units, the amount requested for repurchase will be considered as the definitive request.

 If the balance in the Unitholder's account does not cover the amount of repurchase request, then the Mutual Fund is authorised to close the account of the Unitholder and send the entire such (lesser) balance to the Unitholder.
-In case an investor has purchased Units on more than 1 Business Day the Units purchased prior in time (i.e. those Units which have been held for the longest period of time), will be deemed to have been redeemed first i.e. on a First-in-First-Out basis.
+In case an investor has purchased Units on more than 1 Business Day, the Units purchased prior in time (i.e. those Units which have been held for the longest period of time), will be deemed to have been redeemed first i.e. on a First-in-First-Out basis.

-Unitholders may also request for redemption of their entire holding and close the account by indicating the same to the Fund / AMC.
+Unitholders may also request for redemption of their entire holding and close the account by indicating the same to the Fund/AMC.
 Where however, the Unitholder wishes to redeem Units for a specified amount, then the amount to be paid on redemption will be divided by the redemption price, and the resultant number of Units will be redeemed.